ii SIPP

 Yes, there is nothing to stop you having a SIPP alongside your NHS pension.
 This allows you to take advantage of tax relief on any contributions you make while also giving you greater flexibility around how you take an income in retirement.

-If you do this, you will need to be mindful of the annual and lifetime allowances as these apply across all your pensions, including your NHS pension.
+If you do this, you will need to be mindful of the annual allowance as it applies across all your pensions, including your NHS pension.

 Annual allowance

-You can contribute the lower of £60,000 or 100% of your annual earnings each year and receive tax relief on your personal contributions.
-This allowance includes your own contributions but also any employer contributions and tax relief.
+You can contribute up to the lower of £60,000 or 100% of your relevant UK earnings each tax year and receive tax relief on your personal contributions.
+Employer contributions are not limited by your earnings but do count towards the £60,000 annual allowance.
+This allowance covers all contributions — your own, your employer’s, and the basic-rate tax relief added by your provider.

 Can I transfer other pensions into a SIPP?